Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The goal of surgery is to remove the melanoma, while leaving as much of the nearby skin as intact as possible.

 The goal of biological therapy is to shrink advanced melanoma tumors.
-This type of therapy is done with medicines.
-The medicines use chemicals that affect the immune system.
+This type of therapy is done with medicines that affect the immune system.
 It is also called immunotherapy, antibody therapy, or vaccine therapy.
 The medicine uses the body’s immune defense to attack the cancer cells.
-Common medicines for this include interferon and interleukin-2.
-These may also be given along with chemotherapy for stage IV melanomas.
-Medicines called immune checkpoint inhibitors can also boost the body's immune response.
-These include pembrolizumab and ipilimumab.
+These may also be given along with chemotherapy.

 The goal of targeted therapy is to shrink advanced melanoma tumors.
-This type of therapy is done with medicines.
-The medicines target specific parts of melanoma cells.
+This type of therapy is done with medicines that target specific parts of melanoma cells.
 For example, medicines called BRAF inhibitors target cells with a change in the BRAF gene.
 This gene is found in about half of all melanomas.
-BRAF inhibitors include vemurafenib and dabrafenib.

 Possible complications depend on the type and stage of skin cancer.
 Melanoma is more likely to cause complications.
 And the more advanced the cancer, the more likely there will be complications.